-The National Indian Education Study (NIES) is designed to describe the status of education for American Indian and Alaska Native (Al/AN) students in the United States.
-The 2019 NIES survey data were collected from a nationally representative sample of 4th grade and 8th grade Al/AN students who participated in the 2019 National Assessment of Educational Progress (NAEP).
+The National Indian Education Study (NIES) is designed to describe the status of education for American Indian and Alaska Native (AI/AN) students in the United States (https://nces.ed.gov/nationsreportcard/nies/).
+The 2019 NIES survey data were collected from a nationally representative sample of 4th grade and 8th grade AI/AN students who participated in the 2019 National Assessment of Educational Progress (NAEP).
 In addition to the national sample, the Arizona state level data were collected.

 The NIES survey is conducted every two to four years (2009, 2011, 2015, and 2019).
-Table 8 was directly extracted from the study.4
+It was not conducted in 2021, which was a pandemic year.
+Table 8 was directly extracted from the study [8].